patrickmoore/Mu/README.md

 Latest Changes
 ------------------------------------------------------------------------------

- - Added ratios and percentages in the car setup to be tagged as numeric.
+ - Fixed issue with setups with the Corvette C6R

- - Some minor code cleanup.
+ - Improved logging of messages.